ping/odmpy/index.md

-## odmpy
+## About

-A simple console manager for OverDrive audiobook loans.
-A python port of [overdrive](https://github.com/chbrown/overdrive).
+`odmpy` is a simple console manager for OverDrive audiobook loans.
+A python port of [overdrive](https://github.com/chbrown/overdrive) with additional functionality.

 Requires Python >=3.5.